microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 ## Step 2: Add adaptive card to function reference

 Next, you will enhance the reference cards or response cards using adaptive cards.
 Let’s take the listRepairs operation and add an adaptive card for the repair item.
-In the project folder, create a new folder called “cards” under the “appPackage” folder.
+In the project folder, create a new folder called "cards" under the "appPackage" folder.
 Create a file repair.json in the cards folder and paste the code snippet as is from below to the file.

 ```json
 {